Rockies vs. Athletics Player Props Betting Odds

-Player props are listed for Ryan McMahon and Brent Rooker, among others, when the Colorado Rockies host the Oakland Athletics at Coors Field on Friday at 8:40 PM ET.
+Player prop betting options for Ryan McMahon, Tony Kemp and others are available in the Colorado Rockies-Oakland Athletics matchup at Coors Field on Saturday, starting at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!